mighty-gerbils/gerbil-persist/README.md

-The cleartext is a structure containing a timestamp and transaction count that make it possible to identify which copy is most up-to-date, content-addressed links to a schema descriptor, a top-level object, and a table of indexes (including the reference counting table).
+The cleartext is a structure containing a timestamp and transaction count that make it possible to identify which copy is most up-to-date, content-addressed links to a schema descriptor, a top-level object, and a table of indexes, including the reference counting table and an index of mutable cells (if we allow any beside the top-level entry).

 ### Pre-Commit Hook